Teriks/pake/docs/source/multitasking.rst

 If you know that the function or subprocess you are calling is only ever going to write **once** to the task IO queue (such as the functions in :py:class:`pake.FileHelper`), then there is no need to synchronize the output.
+The single write may come out of order with respect to other sub tasks, but the message as a whole will be intact/in-order.

 Example: